 Search Engine Optimization (SEO) – Everyone uses Google to find restaurants for groups or private dining.
-Are they finding your place as an option, or your competition?
+Are they finding your place as an option or your competition?
 Get on the first page and watch the leads pour in.

 Google Adwords Pay Per Click – If you can’t rank on the first page for the Google searches, pay for them.
-Typical cost per click is $1 to $2 per click.
+The typical cost per click is $1 to $2 per click.
 Send the ads to your lead capture page, NOT your home page.
 You can waste a bunch of money here if you are inexperienced.
 It’s best to get some training or hire a pro to set this up.
 Done right, it pays back big time!

 Google Search & Maps Rank

-I hinted to the benefits of Google search optimization above with the group leads.
+I hinted at the benefits of Google search optimization above with the group leads.
 If ranking on the first page of Google search for your restaurant is not on your priority list, you are missing a big revenue source.